Strategic Planning: 2017-19

 What are the steps in the planning process?

-The steps in the process to update TIS’ Strategic Plan are summarized in the table below.
+The steps in the process to update ISP’ Strategic Plan are summarized in the table below.

 Strategic Plan Update Process Steps